PrgVaibhav/Roll_The_Dice/readme.md

 5. The game continues in a turn-based fashion until one of the players reaches a total score of 100.
 6. At any point, players can restart the game by clicking the "Restart" button.

+## Recent Updates

+- Now you can add your own custom names for the players.
+- The game now will not break on 1, dragon has been added to break your chance 😖.

 ## Contributing

 Contributions are welcome!
 If you find any issues or would like to suggest enhancements, please submit a pull request.